Characters: Wax And Wayne

 - Healing Factor: Due to his ability to Allomantically burn his Feruchemical stores of health, he has a truly ridiculous one.
 He doesn't need strong bones because they've already started healing before they've even finished breaking.
 He even shoot himself in the face to demonstrate his power to his men, using a shotgun.
 However, the power is also given a deconstruction.
 Since he needs to use gold to burn in order to use his abilities, he needs to have a job that is extremely high paying in order to keep himself alive, something that Wax is aware of and uses as his way of realizing that Miles is working for someone of exceptional wealth.

 - The Heavy: He's the main villain of The Alloy of Law.
-Though Mr. Suit/Edwarn Ladrian is the ultimate string-puller, The Masked Man is the one the protagonists are most concerned about dealing with.
+Though Mr. Suit/Edwarn Ladrian is the ultimate string-puller, The Masked Man is the one the protagonists are most concerned about dealing with in The Alloy of Law.

 - He Who Fights Monsters: While the nobles he oppses aren't the best of people, he and his gang are a lot worse.